 Ability to like yourself or feel comfortable with yourself

-Predictable home routine, such as regular meals and a regular bedtime
+Predictable home routines, such as regular meals and a regular bedtime

 Thus, you have up to 17 good factors to try and counter the bad ones.
-The ultimate question is they balance, what resonates most, what’s forgotten (and best left so!), and what, on reflection, can you see with rose-tinted glasses.
+The ultimate questions are: do they balance, what resonates most, what is forgotten (and best left so!), and what, on reflection, can you see with rose-tinted glasses.
 You can’t change what happened, but you can change how you remember it.
 Potentially at any rate.